leonlinsx/minimal-mistakes/_posts/2020-03-04-pace-layer.md

 **Takeaway**

 The pace layer framework can be used to model civilisations, with each layer moving at its own speed and causing change in others.
+Forcing layers to change too quickly causes catastrophe.

-**House and civilisations**
+**Houses and civilisations**

 Imagine a building.
-Perhaps the office you work in, or the house you live in.
-What parts of that building change over time?
-How quickly do they change?
+Perhaps the office you work in, or the house you live in. **What parts of that building change over time?
+How quickly do they change?**

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>